 The EIA process is used as an environmental legislative tool in South Africa and in Australia.
 The primary legislation in South Africa is the National Environmental Management Act, 1998 (Act No. 107 of 1998) ("NEMA") and in New South Wales (NSW) it is the Environmental Planning and Assessment Act, 1979 (Act No. 203 of 1979) ("EPA Act").
 The requirements of both pieces of legislation are similar.
-Once the localised terminologies are understood, the principle of stakeholder consultation, impact identification, impact assessment and mitigation measures are universal.
+Once the localised terminologies are understood, the principle of stakeholder consultation, impact identification, impact assessment and mitigation measures are common.
 The environmental legislation in South Africa and NSW has evolved at different rates since their respective commencement dates, based on their adaptation within their respective systems.
 The maturity of a profession is described by Ford & Gibbs (1996) and South Africa and NSW are different stages of the maturity of their environmental legislation, especially owing to the 19 year difference between them.

-In South Africa, large-scale road projects are under the jurisdiction of the South African National Roads Agency Limited (SANRAL), a parastatal agency.
-Considering the hypothetical road construction project in South Africa, SANRAL would need to undertake an EIA process.
-The EIA process would be used in the application to the National Department of Environmental Affairs for environmental authorisation and separately to the National Department of Water Affairs for the Water Use Licence.
-Therefore, SANRAL by itself is not a determining authority and cannot make decisions regarding their own EIA process, even if it is undertaken by an independent consultant.
+In South Africa, road projects fall under the jurisdiction of the South African National Roads Agency Limited (SANRAL), a parastatal agency.
+Considering the hypothetical road construction project in South Africa, the

+SANRAL would need to undertake an EIA process.
+The EIA process would be used in the application to the National Department of Environmental Affairs for environmental authorisation.
+Therefore, SANRAL by itself is not a determining authority and cannot make decisions regarding their own EIA process.
+The NEMA requires that an independent consultant be appointed to manage this EIA process.
+The SANRAL cannot make these decisions by themselves, even for small-scale road projects.

 In NSW, the EPA Act allows for a determining authority to be nominated, such as the Roads and Maritime Services (RMS), the operational road authority within the transport network within NSW.
 This means that there would be an environmental team within the RMS that undertakes the assessment and is compelled in terms of Section 5.5 of the EPA Act to "examine and take into account to the fullest extent possible all matters affecting or likely to affect the environment by reason of that activity".
 This places a responsibility and a duty of care on the entity itself as the determining authority.
-This further allows for each determining authority to manage its own infrastructure delivery components and not overburden the Environment Protection Authority.
+This further allows for each determining authority to manage its own infrastructure delivery components and not overburden the NSW Environment Protection Authority for small-scale road projects.

-In comparing the two pieces of legislation on these terms, one can ascertain that ascribing a duty of care and responsibility to assess environmental impacts to a determining authority directly, seems to have progressed from the model of determining authority being the only environment department (i.e. the Environment Protection Authority in NSW or the National Department of Environmental Affairs in South Africa).
-Therefore, the direction that the EPA Act has taken allows for a sharing of the responsibility on environmental matters throughout the governmental structure and not a consolidation of responsibility into one structure.
+In comparing the two pieces of legislation on these terms, one can ascertain that ascribing a duty of care and responsibility to assess environmental impacts to a determining authority directly, seems to have progressed from the model of determining authority being the only environment department (i.e. the NSW Environment Protection Authority or the South African Department of Environmental Affairs).
+Therefore, the direction that the EPA Act has taken allows for a sharing of the responsibility into one structure.
 The system works if the environmental matters are assessed by a responsible team and owes much of its success to the shared responsibility culture within the government in NSW.
 The system would not be successful and environmental matters would not be considered to the "fullest extent possible" if the system were subject to corruption and sub-standard acceptance of assessments.